radiantlogic-v8/documentation-new/documentation/applying-patch/applying-patch.md

 1. Click **UPDATE** again to confirm.
 This is a rolling update of all RadiantOne Identity Data Management nodes which can take around 10 minutes to finish.

+## Release Notes

+For the list of improvements and bug fixes related to the release, see: [Release Notes](../release-notes/iddm-8-0-0)

 ## Known Issues

 For known issues reported after the release, please see the Radiant Logic Knowledge Base: